lukso-network/docs/docs/learn/universal-profile/metadata/edit-profile.md

 ---
-sidebar_label: 'Edit a Universal Profile'
+sidebar_label: 'Edit Profile Data'
-sidebar_position: 6
+sidebar_position: 2
+description: Learn how to edit the LSP3Profile Metadata of a Universal Profile using web3.js or ethers.js.
 ---

 # Edit a Universal Profile